ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 To view this verification process, navigate to "SSL Certificates" on the Gandi dashboard.
 Soon you will receive an email from Gandi with a link asking you to verify your account before receiving the SSL certificate.
 Click the link you receive.

-Now that the domain has an SSL certificate, we'll route your CodeCapsules web-application to the domain.
+Now that the domain has an SSL certificate, we'll route your Code Capsules web-application to the domain.
 Navigate to your domain on the Gandi Dashboard.
 Click the "DNS Records" tab at the top of the page and continue to the next section.

 ## Routing your web-application to the domain

 DNS records contain information about a domain.
 When a user enters a domain in their search bar, their computer will receive these records.
 When creating a new domain with Gandi, various DNS records are supplied with default values.
 For this tutorial, only the entries with type "A" and "CNAME" are important.

-An A record stores the IP address of the server where your web-application is hosted (in this case, CodeCapsules).
+An A record stores the IP address of the server where your web-application is hosted (in this case, Code Capsules).
 When you type in a domain name, your computer requests the A record associated with the domain from the DNS.
 The DNS returns the A record containing the IP address, and you connect to what you were requesting.
 Let's modify the default A record to route to your web-application:

-1. On [CodeCapsules](www.codecapsules.io), navigate to the Capsule you wish to route to your new domain to.
+1. On [Code Capsules](www.codecapsules.io), navigate to the Capsule you wish to route to your new domain to.

 2. Click Overview.